Choosing the Best Cycling Tights – It’s a Matter of Degree.

 Thermal Tights, best cycling tights for mixed weather conditions

 Lots of great choices here, all made of a fleece-backed fabric that adds loft and warmth.
 All three are five-star rated and offer slightly different fits as well as differences in chamois.
-Of course we’re biased toward our own Thermal Tight, new this season, but the others are great options, too.
+Of course we’re biased toward our own Thermal Tight, one of our newest introductions, but the others are great options, too.

-Newly updated this year, outfitted with a handy leg pocket and our ridiculously comfortable soft wing chamois.
+Recently updated with a handy leg pocket and our ridiculously comfortable soft wing chamois.
 Wind resistant, water repellent and warm.

 Best Cycling Tights for 20º – 50º

 Windfront Tights, great for the coldest and/or wettest conditions